Explicit Feature Interaction-aware Graph Neural Networks: Experiments

 \subsection{Datasets}

-We compare the proposed EFI-GNN and the joint learning method with other state-of-the-art models using three representative citation network datasets, Cora, Citeseer, and PubMed.
-In addition, we examine whether explicit feature interactions learned by EFI-GNN are effective for node embeddings using two Open Graph Benchmark (OGB) \cite{hu2020open} datasets.
-Table \ref{tbl:dataset_statistics} shows the statistics of the experimental datasets.
-These five datasets are citation network datasets.
-The goal of each dataset is to predict the class label of the nodes (i.e.paper).
-Especially, ogbn-mag is a heterogeneous network dataset.
-Thus, we made the homogeneous network using only (paper, cites, paper) relationships.
-Cora, CiteSeer, PubMed, and obgn-mag are undirected networks, and ogbn-arxiv is a directed network.
-Their features are the representations of the words.
-In Cora and CiteSeer, the features of a node represent the zero/one encoding vector indicating the absent/present words.
-In PubMed, the features of a node represent the TF/IDF score vector of the words.
-In ogbn-arxiv and obgn-mag, the features of a node represent the average of the word2vec vectors of the present words.
-All experimental datasets are publicly open.
-The training/validation/test data for Cora, CiteSeer, and PubMed are split as the same scenario as \cite{chen2018fastgcn}, and training/validation/test data for ogbn-arxiv and ogbn-mag are split as the same scenario as public OGB test.
+We compare the performance of the proposed EFI-GNN and the joint-learning methods against other leading GNNs using three citation network datasets: Cora, CiteSeer, and PubMed, as well as the Amazon Computers \cite{shchur2018pitfalls} and Actor \cite{pei2020geom} datasets.
+In the Amazon, nodes indicate products in the Computers section and edges represent that two products are frequently bought together.
+In the Actor, each node indicates an actor, and an edge denotes the co-occurrence of two actors on the same Wikipedia page.
+In addition, we conduct experiments with two open graph benchmark (OGB) datasets to explore whether combining multiple feature interactions effectively improves predictive performance.
+The statistics of the experimental datasets are outlined in Table~\ref{tbl:dataset_statistics}.
+The objectives of all datasets are to predict the classes of nodes.
+The obgn-mag is a heterogeneous network.
+Thus, we convert it to a homogeneous network by focusing solely on the (paper, cites, paper) relationships.
+For the Cora, CiteSeer, Amazon, and Actor, nodes' features are zero/one encoded vectors representing absent/present words.
+For the PubMed, nodes' features represent TF/IDF score vectors of the words.
+For the obgn-arxiv and ogbn-mag, nodes' features represent the average of word2vec vectors of the present words.
+All experimental datasets are publicly available.
+For the Cora, CiteSeer, and PubMed, we split the datasets into training/validation/test sets with the same scenario as \cite{chen2018fastgcn}.
+For the Amazon and Actor, we randomly split the datasets in training/validation/test sets with 60\%/20\%/20\% ratio.
+For the obgn-arxiv and ogbn-mag, we split the datasets into training/validation/test sets with the same scenario as the public OGB test.